pereaw/port/README.md

 There are a few projects here which work more on programming in python and implimenting algorithms from scratch (mostly just numpy and pandas).
 These are to get a better understanding on how some of these models work under the hood as well as to practice programming.

+### Kaggle Competitions
+I have done the two introductory kaggle competitions on the titanic data as well as the housing dataset.
+Both of these competitions focused on prediction accuracy one for a classification task the other regression.
+These projects involve data manipulation and modeling using sklearn and other packages.

 ### Data Analysis
-These projects generally focus more on data manipulation and visualizations.
+These projects generally focus cleaning datasets and generation of simple statistics and visualization.
 There may or may not be some modeling being done as well.

-### Kaggle Competitions
-I have done the two super basic kaggle competitions on the titanic data as well as the housing dataset.
-These projects involve data manipulation and modeling using sklearn.

 ### About